Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding

 \subsection{Dynamic Lighting}

-A typical outdoor environment undergoes a range of lighting variations depending on the time of the day and complex cloud patterns in the sky.
-Existing datasets do not model such dynamic changes in lighting, causing compromised performance of trained neural networks, especially on scene understanding tasks in outdoor environments.
-Note that, the scene depth and normals are independent of the scene brightness or color.
-In other words, during inference, ideally the network has to generate consistent scene depth and normal estimates irrespective of the scene lighting conditions.
-To cater to this, we generated the scene depth and normal data in a separate rendering pass isolated from the scene color, allowing us to prototype changes in the scene lighting, brightness and color yet rendering consistent depth and normal data.
-We modeled the dynamic changes in lighting according to varying time of the day by modulating a directional light source (sunlight) and secondary light source (diffuse light from the sky).
-Both the position of the light sources and the respective intensities are changed throughout in an animated sequence to model an entire day.
-Figure~\ref{fig:dynamic_lighting} shows an exemplar illustration of the changes in lighting conditions of the scene via modulating the light sources.
+In outdoor environments, lighting conditions vary dynamically based on the time of day and intricate cloud patterns in the sky.
+Existing datasets often lack the modeling of such dynamic lighting changes, leading to compromised performance in trained neural networks, particularly for in-the-wild scene understanding tasks in outdoor settings.
+Note that scene depth and normals remain independent of scene brightness or color.
+To address this, we adopted a two-pass rendering approach, isolating scene depth and normal data from scene color.
+This separation allowed us to prototype changes in scene lighting, brightness, and color while ensuring consistent depth and normal data generation during rendering.
+We simulated dynamic lighting changes by modulating the position and intensity of both a directional light source (sunlight) and a secondary light source (diffuse light from the sky) throughout an animated sequence, mimicking a full day.
+Figure~\ref{fig:dynamic_lighting} illustrates example changes in lighting conditions achieved by modulating these light sources.
+To capture more complex lighting variations resulting from different cloud formations in the sky, we utilized a sky plugin \cite{goodsky} to render various sky-cloud settings, including Stratus, Cumulus, and Cirriform clouds.
+Cloud coverage was varied from very light to extremely heavy, and the dataset spans early morning to late evening time settings.

-To further model more complex lighting changes due to a variety of cloud formations in the sky during different times of the day, we also rendered various sky-cloud settings using a sky plugin \cite{goodsky} in our rendering pass.
-Our sky settings included formations such as Stratus, Cumulus and Cirriform clouds.
-We further varied the cloud coverage between a range of very light to extremely heavy.
-The overall time of day settings in our dataset span early morning to late evening.
-We restrict the implementation of the dynamic lighting only to City Park scene.
-For other scenes, we used a stationary light source to model real world scenarios where the lighting changes are not abrupt.